Mikeyzilla/mikebudgetprojectpublic/mikebudgetapp/KnownIssues.md

 Known Issues:

-A) Need Angular Frontend
-    -- budget form and user registration / login page.
+A) Reintroduce changes made on broken state branch.
+Then, once it's all merged, delete the broken branch.

+B) Implement BudgetService, CategoryService, and CategoryEntryService in Frontend.

+B) Connect Sign Up to backend using UserService (frontend UserService).

+C) Then work on Login Page.
+Connect Login to backend using UserService.

+D) Then create About Us.

+E) Then create the Budget Form.
+Use a repeatable budget object inside of the budget form feature.
+Connect budget form to backend using appropriate services.

-    -- budget form displays budget chart that can be exported to pdf.
-Chart created using Chart.js
+F) Have the budget form display a budget chart that can be exported to pdf.
+Chart is created using Chart.js.

-B) Connect Angular Frontend to Spring Backend and then test out routes.
+G) Towards the end of the project, add a readme and separate CSS concerns - Angular supports multi-css files impacting a single HTML file.